 Discover the ‘grand café’ hidden under the city pavilion: the semi-underground ‘Belfort Stadscafé en Stadsrestaurant’ is already a bubbly establishment which can cater for 300 people.
 Head over there for a drink, a daily special or a selection of the à la carte menu.

-The city park on the lower level is surrounded by a stone wall.
+The city park on the lower level, The Green, is surrounded by a stone wall.
 This is the place to be if you’re looking to relax, read or simply hang around.
 Stairs and ramps connect the park with the street levels higher up.
 Diagonal walking paths connect the Donkersteeg with the Mageleinstraat and Cataloniëstraat, inviting you to shop and enjoy a stroll.

 The existing art elements – the Minne sculptures and the Mathildis clock – were given a new place in the design.